dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

     } else {
       if len(rec.RawSample) > 0 {
         select {
+          // Here the processing is offloaded to a goroutine and
-          case recordsQueue <- &rec:
+          // the consumption of new samples can continue case recordsQueue <- &rec:
           default:
             log.Printf("recordsQueue channel is full, drop the event")